OWASP/owasp-masvs/docs/contributors/4_Add_new_Language.md

 6. Extend the `../README.md` with the newly available language.
 7. Release the MASVS.

-In the MSTG (after releasing the MASVS):
+## In the MSTG

+IMPORTANT: only after releasing the MASVS!

 1. Add the new language to `tools/scripts/gen_all_excel.sh`.
 2. Push and verify that the new Checklist is correctly generated for the new language.